 Bbet offers a plethora of horse racing events, and what is even more important, they are all neatly organised.
 That’s why it was always very easy for me to find what I was looking for.
 You’ll see the upcoming races on the home screen, together with the top 3 favourites for each race.
 If you want to place a quick win bet, just click on a feature market and that’s it.

-When it comes to racing markets, Bbet is as well-equipped as it can be.
+When it comes to racing markets, Bbet has all the usual ones.
 You’ll find all the standard bets, like win/place and top fluc, as well as the full range of exotics, including quinella, exacta, trifecta, first four and quaddie.
-This is a very comprehensive selection of markets, so I doubt you’ll find anything to complain about.
+This is a very basic selection of markets you’ll find at almost any other betting site.

-Plus, you get to watch live racing on Bbet TV, which is something you don’t see every day.
 However, one small thing I found missing is Speed Maps.
-They already offer Form Guides, so adding Speed Maps to the offer would make Bbet even better.
+They already offer Form Guides, so adding Speed Maps to the offer would make Bbet much better.

 Horse Racing Odds Comparison

-As you can see from the table below, Bbet racing odds are somewhere around what market leaders are offering.
-I put them against bookmakers known for having strong prices for horse racing, and they still managed to prevail.
+As you can see from the table below, Bbet racing odds are below what market leaders are offering.
+I put them against bookmakers known for having strong prices for horse racing, however, Bbet hasn’t performed well.